The King Woman debuts at the top of the North American box office

 no one can with Viola Davis.
-The King Womana new film starring the winner of the Oscardebuted big time in the United States, grossing $19 million in its first weekend on display.
+The King Womana new film starring the winner of the Oscardebuted big time in the United States, grossing $19 million in its first weekend in theaters.

 The long one is followed by barbarianin Zach Creggerwhich raised US$6.3 millionand Pearlterror of Ti Westwhich closes the podium after registering US$3.12 million in its first three days in theaters.